• Request Info

 Late Antiquity

-// Presented by the UT Humanities Center
+// Presented by the Denbo Center for Humanities & the Arts

 This interdisciplinary seminar brings together faculty and advanced graduate students whose research lies in the Mediterranean world of late antiquity.
 The range of the seminar includes the Mediterranean world of the third century C.E., defined primarily by the dominant Roman Empire; the fundamental transformations that characterized the fourth and fifth centuries, from the development of Christianity as a political power, to the collapse of the western empire and its division into various barbarian kingdoms, to the establishment of a single imperial power in Constantinople; and the new religion of Islam and further momentous transformations that ended the fundamentally Roman unity of the late antique period.
 The participants in this seminar are not only based in different departments, but also come from different disciplinary backgrounds.
 Each possesses specialist knowledge, language skills, and methodological approaches to textual and material evidence that can help inform the research of the others.